 SSC Steering Committee

 Simon Stuart is the Chair of the SSC and has undergraduate and doctoral degrees from the University of Cambridge, with fieldwork in Tanzania and Cameroon.
 He has over 25 years of experience with the IUCN and the SSC.
 Simon started work on the African Bird Red Data Book in 1983.
 He joined the IUCN Secretariat in 1986, and was Head of the Species Programme (1990-2000), Acting Director General (2000-2001), Head of the Biodiversity Assessment Unit (2001-2005), and Senior Species Scientist (2005-2008).
-He was elected as Chair of the SSC at the IUCN World Conservation Congress in Barcelona in October 2008.
+He was elected for a second term as Chair of the SSC at the IUCN World Conservation Congress on Jeju island in South Korea in 2012.

 Simon recalls “My interest in conservation started as a child, earlier than I can remember.
 A fascination for wild animals and plants has always been in my blood.
 A career in conservation was the only option for me.
-I have been privileged to have been closely associated with IUCN and the Species Survival Commission (SSC) for 25 years, most of that time as a member of the IUCN Secretariat.
+I have been privileged to have been closely associated with IUCN and the Species Survival Commission (SSC) for much of my professional life, most of that time as a member of the IUCN Secretariat.
 The SSC is in many senses my home.”

 Before becoming Chair of the SSC, Simon coordinated the IUCN/SSC biodiversity assessments, including those on mammals, reptiles, amphibians and marine species.
 He says: “This has brought home to me how seriously the status of very many species is deteriorating, despite our best conservation efforts.
 There are some notable exceptions, but overall we are not keeping pace with the ever growing threats.
 This is leading to not only the loss of species, but is also jeopardising the livelihoods of millions of people who depend on wild species.
 The SSC has made, and is continuing to make, huge strides in the delivery of species-related data.
 This is excellent.
 However, conservation delivery does not just happen as a result of making the data available.
 I want to see the SSC be proactive in working with countries and regions, and with a larger array of partners, to help stimulate the conservation actions need to stem the rising tide of extinctions.”